fugue/regula/docs/src/usage.md

 `-f, --format FORMAT` values:

+- `text` -- A human friendly format (default)
-- `json` -- A JSON report containing rule results and a summary (default)
+- `json` -- A JSON report containing rule results and a summary
 - `table` -- An ASCII table of rule results
 - `junit` -- The JUnit XML format
 - `tap` -- The Test Anything Protocol format